amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 As already discussed [above](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u), original semantics of the medial demonstrative pronominal root `um̐`/`ũ` is *presentative*.
-In light of this, it becomes clear that the collectivising/conjugating suffixes, `uṁ` in Old Kannada and `ū` in Modern Kannada, are originally derived from the presentative pronominal root `um̐`/`ũ`, because the role of the collectivising/conjugating suffixes `uṁ`/`ū` is to present more one or more things so that the rest of the sentence can continue on about them.
+In light of this, it becomes clear that the aggregating suffixes, `uṁ` in Old Kannada and `ū` in Modern Kannada, are originally derived from the presentative pronominal root `um̐`/`ũ`, because the role of the aggregating suffixes `uṁ`/`ū` is to present more one or more things so that the rest of the sentence can continue on about them.

 The derivation process could be as follows.